TanviCodeLife/online-store/README.md

   ---
 ## Description
-An e-commerce website using Angular.
+Gap's online store clone using Angular.

   ---
 ## Table of Contents